leviself56/planetAPI/README.md

     'context'   => ['endpoint' => '/cgi-bin/sysinfo.cgi', 'system' => 'lab-switch @ http://...']
 ]
 ```
-This makes it easy to follow errors back to higher-level services or APIs without fatal exceptions.
+This makes it easy to bubble errors back to higher-level services or APIs without fatal exceptions.

 ## Backup Archives
 `PlanetAPI::makeBackup()` mirrors the browser workflow: it triggers `/cgi-bin/back.cgi`, waits for a successful `bktar` status, downloads `/tmp/current.tar.gz`, and writes the archive to `sys_get_temp_dir()` (e.g., `/var/folders/.../planet_backup_<timestamp>.tar.gz`).
 Capture the return value to know exactly where the file landed.

 ## Project Layout
 - `class.planet.php` – the core client library.
+- `test.php` – minimal smoke test dumping `printSwitchData()` and forcing a backup.
 - `examples.php` – comprehensive cookbook covering every public method.

+## Contributing
+Issues and PRs are welcome.
+If you add new endpoints, follow the existing pattern:
+1. Create a helper that performs the raw request/parse.
+2. Wrap the public method in `guardOperation()`.
+3. Return structured errors and, for writes, auto-save when appropriate.

+## License
+Specify your license of choice here (MIT, Apache 2.0, etc.).